pushplay/dynameh/README.md

 Conditions can be added to a put or delete request to make the operation conditional.
 This is the general case of the optimistic locking above.

-One of the most useful conditions is that the item must not already exist.
+One of the most useful conditions is that the item must not already exist (create but not update).
 This is done by asserting `attribute_not_exists` on the primary key.

 For example...